Cause for Concern?

 - Progressive Hair Dyes

 FDA regulates cosmetics under a law passed by Congress: the Federal Food, Drug, and Cosmetic Act.
-This law does not require cosmetic products or ingredients to have FDA approval before they go on the market.
+This law does not require cosmetic products or most ingredients to have FDA approval before they go on the market.
 The only exception is for the color additives used in cosmetics.
+But cosmetics must be safe when consumers use them following directions on the label, or in the customary or expected way.

-If a cosmetic contains an ingredient or contaminant that would make the product harmful to consumers when they use it according to the labeling or in the customary or expected way, that product is considered “adulterated” under the law.
+If a cosmetic contains an ingredient or impurity that may make the product harmful to consumers when they use it according to the labeling or in the customary or expected way, that product is considered “adulterated” under the law.
 Misuse of color additives also makes a cosmetic adulterated.
 It’s against the law to market an adulterated cosmetic.

 FDA can take action when we find out about a cosmetic with a safety problem.
 But first, we need to have reliable scientific information proving that the product is adulterated under the law.